dbernheisel/presentation-elixir-web-deployment-today/modern-web/why-elixir/why-elixir.md

 def parse(errors), do: errors   # Unhappy Path :(
 ```

+^ Pattern matching is a wonderful feature of a language, like Elixir, that enables developers to program for the happy obviously, and remind them there are unhappy paths.
+What's happening here is that when the data is passed into the function, the function will match against the values coming in, and execute the appropriate function body that matches the clause.
+For example, in the first function clause, I'm requiring that the first item in the tuple is an :ok atom.
+The second item gets assigned to `raw_rows`.

+^ It's easy to recognize that I have limited my happy path in the
+clause, and it's equally as easy to include an unhappy path clause right
+after it.
+In this case, _only_ in the case of an {:ok} tuple will it
+proceed to transform; otherwise, the other clause will match and simply
+pass on the data as-is with no transformation.

-^ It's easy to program for the happy path when the language includes
+^ It's easy to program for the unhappy path when the language includes
 pattern-matching.
 With pattern-matching, I can easily identify what I
 need from the input so I can transform the data and return it as the
 output.
 I usually do this first because it's the first thing that's on
 my mind, "How do I make this work?"

-^ It's also easy to recognize that I have limited my happy path in the
-clause, and it's equally as easy to include an unhappy path clause right
-after it.
-In this case, _only_ in the case of an {:ok} tuple will it
-proceed to transform; otherwise, the other clause will match and simply
-pass on the data as-is with no transformation.

 ^ Programming for the unhappy path is more difficult in other languages
 without pattern-matching.
 It's more difficult because it's easier to